jfvergara/playwrightWithCursor/README.md

 ## GitHub Actions

-The project includes a GitHub Actions workflow that:
+The project includes a GitHub Actions workflow that implements a sequential test execution strategy:

+1. Development Environment Tests:
-1. Runs tests on pull requests and pushes to main/master branch
+   - Runs first on every push or pull request
-2. Tests all environments (dev, qa, prod) in parallel
-3. Generates HTML test reports for each environment
-4. Uploads test reports as artifacts (available for 30 days)

-The workflow is defined in `.github/workflows/playwright.yml` and includes:
+   - Must pass for QA tests to proceed

+2. QA Environment Tests:
+   - Runs only if Development tests pass
+   - Must pass for Production tests to proceed

+3. Production Environment Tests:
+   - Runs only if QA tests pass
+   - Final stage of the pipeline

+The workflow includes for each environment:
 - Node.js setup
 - Dependency installation
 - Playwright browser installation
-- Test execution for each environment
+- Test execution
-- Report upload for each environment
+- Report upload as artifacts (available for 30 days)

+This sequential approach ensures that:
+- QA tests only run if Development tests pass
+- Production tests only run if QA tests pass
+- Each environment's test results are tracked separately
+- Failed tests in earlier environments prevent testing in subsequent environments

 ## Browser Support